mariamhabib/CS250-Data-Structures/Assignments/Exercises/Static Array Wrapper/README.md

 ## Rules

+### Open book / Open note:
+    Do research for this assignment as-needed.
+Use your textbook, the web, class example code, etc.

+### Solo work

+    This is a solo assignment and you should be working on this alone.
+This means...:

+        ✓ You can verbally brainstorm with others to discuss the problem and techniques for problem solving.

+        ✓ Your work must be your own work.

+        ✓ Email the instructor, or ask in the Slack channel, if you are stuck or need clarification on the instructions.

+        ✗ You cannot give your code to somebody else for them to "verify their work" with (more often than not they just copy it, and then you both get 0%!)

+        ✗ You cannot copy another student's work.
+I will use a diff tool to compare student assignments (and code online).
+If there is obvious copying, all people involved will receive a 0%.

 * Team size: 1 person
     * You can brainstorm with others - that is, you can verbally discuss the problem.
     * You cannot copy another person's work.
 Code will be checked against other submissions with a diff tool.
 If a copy is found, both people will receive a 0 on the assignment.
 * Open book / open note - do research as-needed.

 ## Overview

 The starter files contain the stub for the Smart Array, with functions